manvari/py-feedr/README.md

 py-feedr
 =============

-feedr is a WTFPLv2-licensed Python parser to tweet the latest updates from multiple RSS feeds.
+feedr is a non-asynchronous, WTFPLv2-licensed Python parser to tweet the latest updates from multiple RSS feeds.

 __Sorry, what does it do?__